-My composing sessions frequently extend to eight hours, with plenty of breaks for coffee and stretching.
-The title, To His Coy Mistress, likely entered my head because I’m a mid-forties bachelor who love has not yet called to her bedside, or fireside.
-At least in a while.
-But the orchestra is tuned and awaits her arrival:
+My composing sessions extend to eight hours, with plenty of breaks for coffee and stretching, which is why I don’t compose when on contract.
+The title, To His Coy Mistress, entered my head because I’m a mid-forties bachelor who love has not yet called to her bedside, or fireside, or beachside.
+I can’t think of any sides.
+Perhaps we should go straight to the main course: the orchestra is tuned and Hans von Bülow stands poised at the pedestal waiting:

-So I remembered Andrew Marvell’s poem, To His Coy Mistress, which at various times of my life I’ve committed to memory.
-The first four lines declare that he has had enough of waiting:
+So I remembered Andrew Marvell’s poem, To His Coy Mistress, which at various times I’ve committed to memory.
+The first four lines declare that he’s waited long enough:

 Had we but world enough and time,